stellar/soroban-examples/README.md

 Open a development environment on GitPod: https://gitpod.io/#https://github.com/stellar/soroban-examples

+The gitpod development environments runs a Futurenet node in the background.

 WARNING: These implementations have not been tested or audited.
 They are likely to have significant errors and security vulnerabilities.
 They should not be relied on for any purpose.